Topological classes of higher-dimensional black holes in massive gravity: Introduction

-Our concern is whether the topological numbers are independent of all black holes' parameters.
-In this paper, we use the topology approach to study the topological numbers for high-dimensional, charged and uncharged black holes in the ghost-free massive gravity, specifically five-, six-, and seven-dimensional black holes.
+In this paper, we study the topological numbers for high-dimensional, charged and uncharged black holes in the ghost-free massive gravity, specifically five-, six- and seven-dimensional black holes.
 In the calculation, we change the values of the black holes' parameters and calculate their topological numbers.
-The purpose is to verify our concern.
-We find that the topological numbers for the charged black holes are independent of their parameters' values, while the topological numbers for the uncharged black holes depend on the values of their parameters.
+We find that the numbers for the charged black holes are same, while the numbers for the uncharged black holes depend on the values of their parameters.
 Einstein's general relativity (GR) is a low energy effective theory.
 The UV completeness requires that GR be modified to meet physical descriptions in the high energy region.
 Massive gravity is one of the modified gravity theories.
 In this gravity, the graviton is endowed with mass.
-A spherically symmetric black hole solution with a negative cosmological constant was obtained in \cite{DV}.
-Its thermodynamical properties in the extended phase space were researched in \cite{CHPZ,XCH1,XCH2,DYC}.
+A spherically symmetric black hole solution with a negative cosmological constant was obtained in \cite{DV}, and its thermodynamical properties in the extended phase space were researched in \cite{CHPZ,XCH1,XCH2,DYC}.

 The rest of this paper is organized as follows.
 In the next section, we briefly review the solution of the higher-dimensional black holes in the massive gravity and discuss its thermodynamical properties.
 In Sec. \ref{Sec3}, we calculate the topological numbers for the charged and uncharged black holes by changing the values of the black holes' parameters.
 Sec. \ref{Sec4} is devoted to our conclusion and discussion.